mvolkmann/blog/src/rust.md

 All `async` functions return a `Future` even though they do not explicitly specify that in their return type.

+It is not possible to manually write normal Rust code that is the equivalent of the code produced by the `async` and `await` keywords.
+The Rust compiler performs some magic to support these.

+From user "kornel" in the Rust Forum February 3, 2020,

+> `async` can create `Future` objects that are self-referential structs,
+> and this is the only place in safe Rust where this is allowed.
+> It ends up being a state machine that uses unsafe pointers.
+> It's not a straightforward translation,
+> and there's no equivalent high-level syntax.
+> That unique complexity is the reason why
+> `.await` is a built-in syntax.
+> Otherwise it would be a crate with a proc_macro.

 For example, add the following dependencies in `Cargo.toml`:

 ```toml